 Opportunities exist for students to be involved in research at both the graduate and undergraduate level.
 We have a block of supercomputer time at the National Center for Supercomputer Applications for those computations too large for local workstations.
 We maintain an active net of collaborators especially including NASA Goddard Space Flight Center, in their Astroparticle Physics Laboratory and their Laboratory for Atmospheres.
 We have an active project with the Photobiology and Solar Radiation Lab at the Smithsonian Environmental Research Center.
 The SWIFT mission is providing new information about Gamma-ray bursts, including much-needed data on their rate in the "recent" Universe (since the Earth formed).

-Our recent research publications can usually be found in the ArXiv.
+Our recent research publications can usually be found here, enter "melott" in the author

 Older published research is listed elsewhere.